TanStack/query/docs/src/pages/devtools.md

 - `position?: "top-left" | "top-right" | "bottom-left" | "bottom-right"`
   - Defaults to `bottom-left`
   - The position of the React Query logo to open and close the devtools panel
+- `context?: React.Context<QueryClient | undefined>`
+  - Use this to use a custom React Query context.
+Otherwise, the default will be used.

 ## Embedded Mode